Estonia entry requirements for Singapore passport holders

 Proof of departure from the Schengen area

-Immigration at Tallinn Airport routinely asks for a return or onward ticket showing you leave the Schengen zone within 90 days.
-A bus or ferry ticket to another Schengen country won't count — it must be to a non-Schengen destination.
+Immigration at Tallinn Airport will ask for a return or onward ticket showing you leave the Schengen zone within 90 days.
+Have a printed or digital copy ready — they check this consistently.

 Required